NewbieOubie2017/HexNBinaryBingoCardGenerator/README.md

 Your card image is named autoBingo6.ps !
 Your card image is named autoBingo7.ps !
 Your card image is named autoBingo8.ps !

+NOTE the cards are large and may not be printable (I haven't tried yet) so I edited it to make is 1/2 as large.
+Hope that helps use AutomateBingoCardsGitHubHalf.py if you want the smaller size cards...